mzallocco/CP_device/README.md

 This project is about helping children with compromised muscle function that affects one of their hands, the recessive hand (RH).
-This could be due to any of several factors such as Erb's palsy.
+This could be due to any of several factors such as Erb's or Cerebral Palsy.

-The proposed remedy is to encourage use the RH rather than favor the dominant hand (DH) so that recovery speeds up.
+The proposed remedy is to encourage use the RH rather than favor the dominant hand (DH) so that correct hand development increases.
 The idea is to create a device requiring manipulation by the RH, while occupying the DH in keeping the device active.